 If you’re on a budget road trip in Florida and need a hotel, you’ll have to stick to the cheaper motels and roadhouses.
 These lodges can be pretty basic, sometimes offering no more than a few walls and a roof over your head.
 Expect to pay no less than $80 for budget hotels in Florida.

 Airbnbs are sometimes more preferable to hotels as they can be cheaper and more interesting.
-There are some pretty wild AirBnBs in Florida – I’ve seen tree houses, houseboats, man caves, and even a whole private island!
+There are some pretty wild vacation rentals in Florida – I’ve seen tree houses, houseboats, man caves, and even a whole private island!
+There are many awesome vacation rentals in Miami that make for an excellent starting point for your road trip.

 There are many hostels in Florida and these are usually the most affordable lodging options, especially for solo travelers.
 Florida hostels offer just as good if not better quality of amenities than conventional hotels.
 Be aware that hostels located near vacations areas like Fort Lauderdale can be overly loud and raucous.